openshift/enhancements/enhancements/storage/csi-inline-vol-security.md

 **TODO - more here?
 Is this sufficient?**

-> API Extensions are CRDs, admission and conversion webhooks, aggregated API servers,
-> finalizers, i.e. those mechanisms that change the OCP API surface and behaviour.
->
-> - Name the API extensions this enhancement adds or modifies.
-> - Does this enhancement modify the behaviour of existing resources, especially those owned
->  by other parties than the authoring team (including upstream resources), and, if yes, how?
->   Please add those other parties as reviewers to the enhancement.
->
->  Examples:
->  - Adds a finalizer to namespaces.
-Namespace cannot be deleted without our controller running.
->  - Restricts the label format for objects to X.
->  - Defaults field Y on object kind Z.
->
-> Fill in the operational impact of these API Extensions in the "Operational Aspects
-> of API Extensions" section.

 ### Implementation Details/Notes/Constraints [optional]

 This admission plugin is being actively discussed upstream in a draft KEP.
 There is a chance that this admission plugin will be implemented upstream - either concurrently with OpenShift or in a subsequent Kubernetes release.

-**TODO - other bits here?**

-> What are the caveats to the implementation?
-What are some important details that
-> didn't come across above.
-Go in to as much detail as necessary here.
-This might
-> be a good place to talk about core concepts and how they relate.

 ### Risks and Mitigations